xyzmjf/tautomatic/manual.md

 	O=C1N=CCC(O)=N1 uracil_10
 	O=C1N=CCC(=O)N1 uracil_11
 ```
 The first SMILES string represents the input molecule.
 In total a set of 12 tautomeric forms have been created.
-Some of these such as uracil_3 and uracil_7 are actually duplicates.
+Some of these such as uracil_3 and uracil_7 are actually duplicates of the input molecule.
 If desired these can be removed manually, but they are easily recognised after the scoring step.

 **[2]** Scoring tautomers in vacuo.
 Next we use the xtb code to score the relative energies of these tautomers, in-vacuo, using the density functional tight binding formalism.